-Written in the tradition of Graham Greene and John Le Carre, All of Russia’s Children explores Western Europe's relationship with Russia through the story of a man who wants to love the world's largest county at the same time it rejects him.
-It is the story of how east and western europe are on dangerously diverging paths, and a story about the place where idealism and moral certainty comes into conflict with the cruel pragmatism of international diplomacy.
+Written in the tradition of Graham Greene and John Le Carre, All of Russia’s Children is the beginning or a trilogy exploring Western Europe's relationship with Russia through the story of a man who wants to love the world's largest county at the same time it rejects him.
+It is the story of how east and western Europe are on dangerously diverging paths, and a story about the place where idealism and moral certainty comes into conflict with the cruel pragmatism of international diplomacy.

 Tindal Street Press 2009

 A while back, I wrote a story called Table Rock Lake.
 It was chosen for a Bridport Prize, but being the numpty I am, I had simultaneously submitted it for the prize and for publication in an anthology by Tindal Street Press.
 This meant the story was disqualified from Bridport, but eventually published in this beautiful collection from Tindal Street.
 It's about a gay man whose lover is caught up in the abuse of detainees in an Iraqi jail.
 Yes, it's a barrel of laughs.
 But The Independent called it 'moving and surprising', which could describe the last Prawn Jalfrezi I had.